-Five IIV4s are approved for children aged ≥6 months (Table 1).
-Four of these vaccines are egg based (Afluria Quadrivalent, Fluarix Quadrivalent, FluLaval Quadrivalent, and Fluzone Quadrivalent), and one is cell culture-based (Flucelvax Quadrivalent).
+Five IIV3s are approved for children aged $\geq 6$ months (Table 1).
+Four of these vaccines are egg based (Afluria, Fluarix, FluLaval, and Fluzone), and one is cell culture-based (Flucelvax).
 For these vaccines, the approved dose volumes for children aged 6 through 35 months are as follows (Table 4):

-Afluria Quadrivalent: 0.25 mL per dose.
+- Afluria: 0.25 mL per dose.
 However, 0.25-mL prefilled syringes are no longer available.
-For

-- children aged 6 through 35 months, a 0.25-mL dose must be obtained from a multidose vial (48). - Fluarix Quadrivalent: 0.5 mL per dose (49). - Flucelvax Quadrivalent: 0.5 mL per dose (50). - FluLaval Quadrivalent: 0.5 mL per dose (51). - Fluzone Quadrivalent: Either 0.25 mL or 0.5 mL per dose.
-Per the package insert, each dose may be given at either volume (52); however, 0.25-mL prefilled syringes are no longer available.
+For children aged 6 through 35 months, a 0.25-mL dose must be obtained from a multidose vial (51).

+- Fluarix: 0.5 mL per dose (52).

+- Flucelvax: 0.5 mL per dose (53).

+- FluLaval: 0.5 mL per dose (54).

+- Fluzone: Either 0.25 mL or 0.5 mL per dose.
+Per the package insert, each dose can be given at either volume (55); however, 0.25-mL prefilled syringes are no longer available.

-For all of these IIV4s, persons aged ≥36 months (≥3 years) should receive 0.5 mL per dose.
-Alternatively, healthy children aged ≥24 months (≥2 years) can receive LAIV4, 0.2 mL intranasally (0.1 mL in each nostril) (53).
-LAIV4 is not recommended for certain populations and is not approved for children aged <2 years or adults >49 years (see Contraindications and Precautions for the Use of LAIV4) (Table 2).
-RIV4 is not approved for children aged <18 years (54).
-High-dose inactivated influenza vaccine (HD-IIV4) (55) and adjuvanted inactivated influenza vaccine (aIIV4) (56) are not approved for persons aged <65 years.
+For all of these IIV3s, persons aged $\geq$ 36 months ( $\geq$ 3 years) should receive 0.5 mL per dose.
+Alternatively, healthy children aged $\geq$ 24 months ( $\geq$ 2 years) can receive LAIV3, 0.2 mL intranasally (0.1 mL in each nostril) (56).
+LAIV3 is not recommended for certain populations and is not approved for children aged <2 years or adults >49 years (see Contraindications and Precautions for the Use of LAIV3) (Table 2).
+RIV3 is not approved for children aged <18 years (57).
+High-dose inactivated influenza vaccine (HD-IIV3) (58)

+and adjuvanted inactivated influenza vaccine (aIIV3) (59) are not approved for persons aged <65 years.

 Care should be taken to administer an age-appropriate vaccine at the appropriate volume for each dose.
-For IIV4s, the recommended volume may be administered from a prefilled syringe containing the appropriate volume (as supplied by the manufacturer), a single-dose vial, or a multidose vial.
-Single-dose vials should be used for only 1 dose, and multidose vials should be used only for the maximum number of doses specified in the package insert.
+For IIV3s, the recommended volume can be administered from a prefilled syringe containing the appropriate volume (as supplied by the manufacturer) or a multidose vial.
+Multidose vials should be used only for the maximum number of doses specified in the package insert.
 Any vaccine remaining in a vial after the maximum number of doses has been removed should be discarded, regardless of the volume of the doses obtained or any remaining volume in the vial.